What is the "implied covenant of quiet enjoyment"?

 The "implied covenant of quiet enjoyment" is a real estate term that may not be clearly covered in the leasing agreement.
 But tenants are afforded this right regardless of whether it is on the lease or not.

-The “implied covenant of quiet enjoyment” protects a tenant’s right to stay in a rental home and enjoy a peace and quiet.
-So, it is essential for landlords to be aware of this covenant and fully understand it.
+Sometimes called the implied warranty, the implied covenant of quiet enjoyment protects tenants from disturbances in their homes.
+It safeguards their right to rent a home and enjoy peaceful habitation within it.
+It is essential for landlords to be aware of this covenant and fully understand it.

-McKenna & Vane Property Management have put together this article in the hope that all landlords understand their rights and responsibilities as per the “implied covenant of quiet enjoyment”.
+McKenna & Vane have put together this article in the hope that all landlords understand their rights and responsibilities as per the “implied covenant of quiet enjoyment”, and how to avoid a breach.

 Defining an “Implied Covenant”

-An implied covenant may not be expressly outlined in a leasing contract.
-But just because it’s not mentioned in the rental agreement, it doesn’t mean it’s not law.
-Additionally, landlords cannot ask their tenants to waive this right when signing a lease.
+An implied covenant of quiet enjoyment may not be expressly outlined in a leasing contract.
+But just because it’s not mentioned in the rental agreement, it doesn’t mean it’s not enforceable by federal or local laws.
+Additionally, in order to protect tenants, a property owner or manager cannot ask their tenants to waive this legal right when signing a lease.

 Defining “Quiet Enjoyment”